argoproj/argo-cd/docs/user-guide/sync-options.md

 ```

 ServerSideApply can also be used to patch existing resources by providing a partial
 yaml.
-For example, if for some reason you want Argo CD to update just the number
+For example, if there is a requirement to update just the number of replicas
-of replicas in a given Deployment resource, the following yaml can be provided:
+in a given Deployment, the following yaml can be provided to Argo CD:

 ```yaml
 apiVersion: apps/v1